Rayamajhi-M/test/README.md

 # test
-this is the testing repo
+hello is is the testing repo